If you want to gain exposure to the US stock market without spending time deciding and picking stocks, then you should consider this BMO ETF.

 Vanguard S&P 500 Index ETF (VFV) from Vanguard Canada is an ETF that tracks the S&P 500 Index in Canadian dollars, and like ZSP, it is also traded on the Toronto Stock Exchange.

 ZSP and VSP are closely similar.
-They hold underlying securities directly, have the same MER of 0.09% and same as VFV management fee, and were established within days of each other.
+They hold underlying securities directly, have the same MER of 0.09% and management fee of 0.08%, and were established within days of each other.
 However, VFV has outperformed ZSP with a higher rate of returns over the years.

 If you want to gain exposure to the US equity market, VFV ETF is a viable alternative to ZSP.